Cloud DevOps Services and DevOps Consulting

 Continuous Delivery (CD)

 CD practice extends CI where code changes get built, tested, and pushed to production.
-Extends as it deploys on a testing environment and or to a production environment after the build stage, allowing for the standardised testing process and a reliable deployment-ready build artifact for your team of developers, enabling fast delivery of updates.
+Extends as it deploys on a testing environment and to a production environment after the build stage, allowing for the standardised testing process and a reliable deployment-ready build artifact for your team of developers, enabling fast delivery of updates.

 This kind of architecture splits a monolith application into a set of more minor services that are easier to manage.
 Each service runs on its process and communicates with other services through lightweight communication protocols (Eg. HTTP API), bringing greater operational efficiency and agility to your systems and ensuring greater flexibility in developing the software.